sammajor/wanderlist/README.md

 - The Park listed page is open for all the user to view the national parks image, name, location and the park description.
 - In park detail page, users will see the park's location, description, activities, park alert.
 If the user is logged in, the create trip button will display.
 - Logged in users will see "My Upcoming Trips", "My Trip History", "Plan trip", "Create Trip Note", and "Logout" link in the navigation bar.
-- "Plan trip" will open a form that the user can fill in and submit to create their trip to a national park.
+- "Plan trip" will open a form that the user can fill in and submit to create their trip to a national park, then redirect users to the "My Upcoming Trips"

 ### Project images